 By giving your customers a glimpse into your office life, you can give users a sense of the people who work at your company and how they contribute to the culture.
 This is the perfect example of “show, don’t tell”: Rather than tell people that your employees have fun at work, show them with photos and videos.

-Plus, this works bonus for recruiting.
+Plus, this works as a bonus for recruiting.
 By showing perspective employees what it’s like to work for your company, you can help attract the team you need to succeed.

 5) Go behind the scenes with video in Stories